 Each year, prior to the onset of the new winter season, the Mt.
 Pinos Nordic Ski Patrol has an on-the-hill refresher training.
 Usually this is a day-long event with 8-10 stations where the patrollers demonstrate and refresh their proficiency in various skills.
 In August 2013, in preparation for the 2013-14 season, the planners of the event decided to take it over the top by organizing a mass casualty training scenario and invited patrollers from Mammoth Basin Nordic Backcountry Patrol and California Winter Search and Rescue Team – South to participate.
 The event also involved 17 “patients” from two local Boy Scout Troops, a professional make-up artist, personnel responsible for feeding and hydrating all participants and 10 evaluators from a variety of Patrols in the Southern California Region to monitor the exercise and ensure the safety of all participants.

-Our old trail map created in the early 1990s and released in 1992 is now out of print and we have been working at making a new map.
+The old trail map created in the early 1990s and released in 1992 is now out of print and the Patrol members diligently worked on creating a new map.
 The updated map was tested and is being readied for release to the public in the 2014-15 season.

 For older blog items see our blog page